fjtapia/HPX_sort/benchmark/Linux/readme.txt

 Benchmark
 ================

-For to compile the two program , need to include the next directories hpx/include and hpx/benchmark/include
+For to compile the two programs , need to include the next directories hpx/include and hpx/benchmark/include

 Compile the file_generator.cpp program